rybakit/msgpack.php/README.md

 $packed = MessagePack::pack(new Ext(42, "\xaa"));
 $ext = MessagePack::unpack($packed);

-var_dump($ext->type === 42); // bool(true)
+assert($ext->type === 42);
-var_dump($ext->data === "\xaa"); // bool(true)
+assert($ext->data === "\xaa");
 ```

+Although it can be useful for dealing with types that are not supported by your
+setup, in most cases you will not use `Ext`, but rather type transformers that
+make extension types first-class citizens in your code.

 ### Type transformers

 In addition to [the basic types](https://github.com/msgpack/msgpack/blob/master/spec.md#type-system),
 the library provides functionality to serialize and deserialize arbitrary types.
-In order to support a custom
+In order to support a custom type you need to create and register a transformer.
-type you need to create and register a transformer.
-The transformer should implement either the `CanPack` interface
+The transformer should implement either the `CanPack` interface or the `Extension`
-or the `Extension` interface.
+interface.

-The purpose of `CanPack` transformers is to serialize a specific value to one of the basic MessagePack types.
-A good
+The purpose of `CanPack` transformers is to serialize a specific value to
-example of such a transformer is a `MapTransformer` that comes with the library.
-It serializes `Map` objects (which
+one of the basic MessagePack types.
+A good example of such a transformer is
+a `MapTransformer` that comes with the library.
+It serializes `Map` objects
-are simple wrappers around PHP arrays) to MessagePack maps.
-This is useful when you want to explicitly mark that
+(which are simple wrappers around PHP arrays) to MessagePack maps.
+This is
-a given PHP array must be packed as a MessagePack map, without triggering the type's auto-detection routine.
+useful when you want to explicitly mark that a given PHP array must be packed
+as a MessagePack map, without triggering the type's auto-detection routine.

 > *More types and type transformers can be found in [src/Type](src/Type)
 > and [src/TypeTransformer](src/TypeTransformer) directories.*